vlamai/notes/_articles/Lecture 03 - Database Storage (Part I).md

 ## 6 Database Heap

 There are a couple of ways to find the location of the page a DBMS wants on the disk, and heap file organization is one of those ways.
-Aheap fileis an unordered collection of pages where tuples are stored in random order.
+A heap file is an unordered collection of pages where tuples are stored in random order.

-The DBMS can locate a page on disk given apageidby using a linked list of pages or a page directory.
+The DBMS can locate a page on disk given a page id by using a linked list of pages or a page directory.

 ```
 1.Linked List:Header page holds pointers to a list of free pages and a list of data pages.
 However, if